HL7/US-Core/input/pagecontent/general-requirements.md

 The Profile elements consist of *Mandatory*, *Must Support*, and *USCDI Requirements* elements.  *Mandatory* elements have a minimum cardinality of 1 (min=1).
 US Core defines the server and client expectations for processing profile elements and sub-elements it labels as  *Must Support*.
 All *Must Support* FHIR elements for US Core Profile representing  [U.S. Core Data for Interoperability (USCDI) v3] Data Classes are *USCDI Requirements* elements.
 Additional elements are designated *USCDI Requirements* only for [ONC Health IT Certification].
 The [Must Support] page defines the server and client expectations for processing these elements and illustrates how they are displayed and documented.
 </div><!-- new-content -->

 The [Capability Statements] page outlines conformance requirements and expectations for the US Core Servers and Client applications.
 In addition, the [US Core Server CapabilityStatement] and [US Core Client CapabilityStatement] identify the specific profiles and RESTful transactions that need support.
-The US Core profiles identify the structural constraints, terminology bindings, and invariants.
+The US Core Profiles identify the structural constraints, terminology bindings, and invariants.
 Similarly, each US Core SearchParameter and Operation resources specify how the server understands them.
 However, implementers must refer to the CapabilityStatement for details on the RESTful transactions, specific profiles, and the search parameters applicable to each US Core actor.

 ### Conforming to US Core